dhellmann/pymotw-3/source/select/index.rst

 .. literalinclude:: select_echo_multiclient.py
    :lines: 10-30

-Then it sends one piece of the message at a time via each socket, and reads all responses available after writing new data.
+Then it sends one piece of the message at a time via each socket and reads all responses available after writing new data.

 .. literalinclude:: select_echo_multiclient.py